 Across the U.S., the solar industry is booming.
-Solar project sites often occupy several acres of land and are projected to cover three million acres by 2030.1 To produce 10 percent of Iowa's electricity from solar energy, 13,440 acres would need to be occupied by solar arrays-offering an opportunity for project owners to demonstrate their commitment to environmental stewardship.^{II}
+Solar project sites often occupy several acres of land and are projected to cover two million acres by 2030.
+To produce 10 percent of lowa's electricity from solar energy, 13,440 acres would need to be occupied by solar arrays-offering an opportunity for project owners to demonstrate their commitment to environmental stewardship.II